zako95/landing/src/pages/docs/custom-games.md

 If you want to play with 2 PC connected on the same internet router you can connect to each other using your **local IP** because both devices trust each other.
 But when you want to play with people who aren't connected to your router (so basically people from outside your home) that's a different story because they're all considered as strangers and potential threats.
 This is where the concept of **ports and port forwarding** comes in.

+### What is UPnP?

+Throughout this guide you'll see the words "port forwarding" and "UPnP" mentionned.
+To host a server/custom game you need port forwarding which requires manual setup on your router.
+The idea behind [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) is to let your router automatically open and close ports as you open/close services (such as game servers) on your PC, so it's basically an easy automatic port forwarding.
+Keep in mind that UPnP and port forwarding are two different things so **port forwarding will not enable UPnP**, but they have the same goal.
+UPnP is nice to have things work right away without any configuration but it doesn't work with every network setup so if it doesn't work for you, you will have to manually port forward instead.

 ### What is port forwarding?

 To make it simple everything connected to the internet running on your PC uses a [port](https://en.wikipedia.org/wiki/Port_(computer_networking)).